 The Upper Midwest Agricultural Safety and Health Center (UMASH) is a multidisciplinary collaboration of five leading research and health care institutions.
 This collaboration brings together unique and complimentary expertise to address existing and emerging occupational health and safety issues in agriculture.

-Health and Safety on the Farm
+VIDEO: Health and Safety on the Farm

 We’re UMASH, the Upper Midwest Agricultural Safety and Health Center